SAP-archive/reason-markdown/README.md

 - The link title
 - The link url _(optional)_

-There are three different ways to write a link in markdown:
+There are three different ways to display a link in markdown:

 ```
 [Provide the url in curved brackets](link/one)